-The SMEs divided the overall scope into three phases: pre-tactical planning, tactical planning and engagement.
-In the pre-tactical planning phase collaboration is primarily involved with shaping the battlespace; activities such as the positioning of sensors and effectors in response to intelligence surveillance target acquisition and reconnaissance (ISTAR) updates.
-The tactical planning phase is 'last minute' collaborative planning and execution CP&E; that is, in the final 35-5 minutes of an engagement.
+The SMEs divided the overall scope into three phases; pre-tactical planning, tactical planning and engagement.
+In the pre-tactical planning phase collaboration is primarily involved with shaping the battlespace; activities such as the positioning of sensors and effectors in response to Intelligence Surveillance Target Acquisition and Reconnaissance (ISTAR) updates.
+The tactical planning phase is "last minute" collaborative planning and execution CP&E; that is, in the final thirty minutes to five minutes of an engagement.
 In the engagement phase, that is in the final few minutes, interventions would be more concerned with such things as target tracking, sensor cueing, engagement veto decisions and the like.

 The SMEs determined that a system that could support tactical planning would have the greatest impact on the final outcome.
-Hence, the J-TADIS programme focused on collaborative planning during 'last minute' tactical planning phase and collaborative execution of an engagement.
+Hence the J-TADIS programme focused on collaborative planning during 'last minute' tactical planning phase and collaborative execution of an engagement.

-5.1 Flexibility and agility
+6.1 Flexibility and Agility

 This put a requirement on the J-TADIS capability to support flexibility and agility, and reduce tempo drag at the tactical level.
 There are currently limitations in being able to support fast-changing tactical operations under the UK's manoeuvrist doctrine.
 The limiting factors include both technical infrastructure and procedures.
-One straight-forward way to achieve flexibility is to maximise the principle enshrined in Joint Warfare Publication (JWP) 3-63 of de-centralised execution.
+One straight-forward way to achieve flexibility is to maximize the principle enshrined in Joint Warfare Publication (JWP) 3-63 of de-centralized execution.
 This demands that control is delegated to the lowest practicable level commensurate with the requirements implicit in tactical level operations.
-It was proposed that J-TADIS should make significantly more de-centralised control practicable through enabling a collaborative approach to both planning and execution.
+It was proposed that J-TADIS should make significantly more de-centralized control practicable through enabling a collaborative approach to both planning and execution.